nrwl/nx-workshop/docs/lab22/LAB.md

 3. Commit everything and push.
 Let it build.

-4. Try to go through the scenario described above and test if it is now covered by the changes we just made:
+4. Try to go through one of the problematic scenarios described above.
+They should now be covered by our setup:

-    > If I change the API over a few commits, and then in the last commit before I push I change the Store, it will deploy just the Store.
-Even though the API changed as well
+  > Let's say I make some changes to the API/AdminUI over a few commits.
+Then I make one small change to the Store, commit it, and push to master.
+  Even though I've pushed lots of commits with changes to both the Store and the API/AdminUI, because our CD Workflow is only looking at the last commit, it will only deploy the Store.

 ---